big name

 双语例句

-他成功了,成了一个名人。 - She's a big name in politics.
+他成功了,成了一个名人。 - Bill Gates is still a big name for young entrepreneurs.